areeb4work/network_sniffer/README.md

 This tool is intended for educational purposes only.
 Only use it on networks and systems you own or have explicit permission to monitor.
 Unauthorized packet sniffing is illegal.

 ## Author
+Areeb Ahsan

-Built as part of a Cybersecurity Internship — Month 1 Project
+Built as part of a Cybersecurity Internship at Arch Technologies - 1st Project